Accreditation is currently a voluntary process and applies only to the Public Health Unit of the Essex County Health

 MUST HAVE ADOPTED (done!)

-MUST HAVE IN PLACE OR SUBSTANTIALLY DEVELOPED (We have adopted 4; 1 is in final stages of development)
+MUST HAVE IN PLACE OR SUBSTANTIALLY DEVELOPED (We have adopted all!)

 COMPLETE APPLICANT TRAINING & SUBMIT FEES – Completed August 2017!

 MUST PROVIDE SUPPORTING DOCUMENTATION/EVIDENCE of practices that meet standards in 12 Domains & submit to the Public Health Accreditation Board (PHAB). (done August 14, 2018)